etesync/etebase-docs/docs/overview.md

 ## Client and server responsibilities

 Etebase is end-to-end encrypted so the server has no access to user data.
 This means that most of the operations are done on the client, and the server is just there to store the data and assist the clients.
-Which is why the documentation focuses on client side APIs.
+Hence, the documentation focuses on client side APIs.

 To ensure the safety of user data, all of the operations should be run on client devices and in client-side applications.
 This includes `signup` and `login` and every other operation.

 ## Items

 Almost all of the data in Etebase is stored in items.
-Items, like the rest of Etebase are encrypted and signed to make sure no one can read or tamper with the data.
+Items, like the rest of Etebase, are encrypted and signed to make sure no one can read or tamper with the data.
 Items must reside inside collections and don't live on their own.

-Items can represent and hold whatever kind of data and be organised in whatever structure that suits your needs, including: key-value stores, files and directories (pointing to other items).
+Items can represent and hold whatever kind of data and can be organised in whatever structure that suits your needs, including: key-value stores, files and directories (pointing to other items), and more.
 You can think of them as almost equivalent to [inodes](https://en.wikipedia.org/wiki/Inode).

 Items have two different areas where data is stored, one for metadata and one for the actual content.